Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Configuring Game Settings - "Install" and "Options" is greyed out in the launcher.
 Why?**
   - Re-run the launcher from Steam/GOG to regenerate the necessary INIs, then reopen the Uranium Fever Launcher.
 This can happen after updating Uranium Fever.

+- **Leaning - Is there a way to toggle leaning?**
+  - Yes.
+Activate the `Keybinds - F Activates, Q & E Lean` mod in the `Optional - Settings` separator.

 - **Loading & Saving - In Skyrim I am told I can't quicksave or quickload.
 Is this also true in Uranium Fever?**
   - No. Quicksaves, autosaves, and full saves are also functionally similar, and none of these negatively impact the game.
 Similarly, reloading will not negatively impact your game.